Telemedicine App Development

 Creates a test strategy, designs, executes, and maintains test cases according to it, reports telemedicine software defects.

-Sets and maintains the telehealth application development infrastructure, automates software development and delivery, monitors telehealth application security, performance, availability, etc.
+Sets and maintains the telehealth application development infrastructure, automates telemedicine software development and delivery, monitors telehealth application security, performance, availability, etc.

 Regulatory consultant